-Sometimes it feels as if the society we live in has turned painfully aggressive; an aggressive world in which everything seems to be in competition against each other, from the animal kingdoms’ fight for survival to the different governments’ fight for domination/leadership and the resources of this planet.
-On an individual level, all our senses are being constantly bombarded with a flood of emotions, such as fear, hatred, pain, enviousness and many more which all have one main outcome in common: aggression.
-An aggression so intense that it boils the blood that pulsates through our veins, it causes inner turmoil and makes us do things we would have never done; in short it turns us into animalistic zombies.
+Sometimes it feels as if the society we live in has turned painfully aggressive; an aggressive world in which everything seems to be in competition with each other, from the animal kingdoms’ fight for survival to the different governments’ fight for domination/leadership and the resources of this planet.
+On an individual level, all our senses are being constantly bombarded with a flood of emotions, such as fear, hatred, pain, enviousness and much more which all have one main outcome in common: aggression.
+An aggression so intense that it boils the blood that pulsates through our veins, it causes inner turmoil and makes us do things we would have never done; in short, it turns us into animalistic zombies.

 The noun ag∙gres∙sion refers to

 - an attack, action or behavior that violates another’s rights

 - suppressed hostility as a result of frustration and anger